smart-data-lake/smart-data-lake/docs/reference/notebookCatalog.md

 title: Use in Notebooks
 ---

 SDLB can also be used in Notebooks.
-On one side SDLB can provide a high-quality catalog of data objects, and on the other hand it helps to easily prototype transformations in an interactive Notebook environment, and then transfer them to repository for production use.
+On one side SDLB can provide a high-quality catalog of data objects, and on the other side it helps to easily prototype transformations in an interactive Notebook environment, and then transfer them to repository for production use.

 This page describes configuration of the project, installation in Databricks Notebooks and shows some examples.